-Additional guidance is found in the Council on Environmental Quality document, Environmental Justice - Guidance under the National Environmental Policy Act, December, 1997.
+Additional guidance is found in the CEQ document, Environmental Justice - Guidance under the National Environmental Policy Act, December, 1997.

-U.2 ANILCA SECTION 810(a) EVALUATIONS AND FINDINGS
+U.2 ANILCA SECTION 810(A) EVALUATIONS AND FINDINGS

-This ANILCA Section 810 evaluation is based on the information contained in the Alaska LNG Project Final EIS.
-Chapter 4, Environmental Analysis, describes areas and resources important for subsistence and specific communities' degree of dependence on various fish and wildlife resources.
+This ANILCA Section 810 Preliminary Evaluation is based on the information contained in the Alaska LNG Project draft EIS.
+Chapter 4, Environmental Analysis, describes areas and resources important for subsistence, and specific communities' degree of dependence on various fish and wildlife resources.

-The description of subsistence harvest patterns focuses on community profiles from five regions as presented in Section 4.14, Subsistence, of the EIS.
-These five regions (North Slope, Yukon River, Tanana River, South-Central, and Kenai Peninsula) were delineated based on shared common language and common harvest patterns.
-Any community within 30 miles of the Project and any community more than 30 miles from the Project area, but with a subsistence use area within 30 miles of the Project area, was identified as a subsistence community for this analysis.
-The regions and corresponding communities are presented in Table 1.
+The description of subsistence harvest patterns focuses on community profiles from five regions as presented in section 4.14, Subsistence, of the draft EIS.
+These five regions (North Slope, Yukon River, Tanana River, South Central, and Kenai Peninsula) were delineated based on shared common language and common harvest patterns.
+Any community within 30 miles of the Project and any community more than 30 miles from the Project area but with a subsistence use area within 30 miles of the Project area was identified as a subsistence community for this analysis.
+The regions and corresponding communities are presented in table 1.